reececomo/tinybuf/README.md

 <sup>¶</sup>2-bit overhead: 6 booleans per byte (i.e. 9 booleans would require 2 bytes).

 ## 🗜️ Compression and Serialization
-***tinybuf** comes with powerful encoding types & transforms that make packets tiny*
+***tinybuf** comes with powerful encoding types & transforms to make data tiny*

-It is [strongly advised](https://xkcd.com/1691/) you don't start with optimizing compression right away, as 80% of the win will come just from binary encoding in the first place.
-Come back as your project matures.
+It is [strongly advised](https://xkcd.com/1691/) that you don't start with optimizing compression right away.
+80% of the win comes just from binary encoding in the first place.
+Consider revisiting as needed only.

 > It is highly recommended to read the materials by Glenn Fiedler on [Serialization Strategies: Serializing Floating Point Values](https://gafferongames.com/post/serialization_strategies/#serializing_floating_point_values) and [State Synchronization: Quantize Both Sides](https://gafferongames.com/post/state_synchronization/#quantize_both_sides).